apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 About the data
 --------------

-The data source we’ll be working with is Wikipedia edits.
+The data source we'll be working with is Wikipedia edits.
 Each time an edit is made in Wikipedia, an event gets pushed to an IRC channel associated with the language of the Wikipedia page.
 We scrape IRC channels for several different languages and load this data into Druid.

 Each event has a timestamp indicating the time of the edit (in UTC time), a list of dimensions indicating various metadata about the event (such as information about the user editing the page and where the user resides), and a list of metrics associated with the event (such as the number of characters added and deleted).